Flagsmith/flagsmith-charts/.github/pull_request_template.md

-Thanks for submitted a PR!
+Thanks for submitting a PR!
 Please check the boxes below:

 - [ ] I have filled in the "Changes" section below?
 - [ ] I have filled in the "How did you test this code" section below?